kubedb/docs/docs/guides/mongodb/reconfigure/replicaset.md

 - `spec.databaseRef.name` specifies that we are reconfiguring `mops-reconfigure-apply-replicaset` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
 - `spec.configuration.replicaSet.applyConfig` specifies the new configuration that will be merged in the existing secret.
-- `spec.customConfig.arbiter.configuration.secretName` could also be specified with a config-secret.
+- `spec.customConfig.arbiter.configSecret.name` could also be specified with a config-secret.
 - Have a look [here](/docs/guides/mongodb/concepts/opsrequest.md#specreadinesscriteria) on the respective sections to understand the `readinessCriteria`, `timeout` & `apply` fields.

 Let's create the `MongoDBOpsRequest` CR we have shown above,